splunk/public-o11y-docs/admin/notif-services/amazoneventbridge.rst

 To create an Amazon EventBridge integration in Observability Cloud:

 #.
 Log in to Splunk Observability Cloud.
 #.
+Open the :new-page:`Amazon EventBridge guided setup <https://login.signalfx.com/#/integrations/amazoneventbridge>`.
+Optionally, you can navigate to the guided setup on your own:

+   #.
 In the left navigation menu, select :menuselection:`Data Management`.

    #.
 Select :guilabel:`Add Integration`.

    #.
 In the integration filter menu, select :guilabel:`All`.

    #.
 In the :guilabel:`Search` field, search for :guilabel:`Amazon EventBridge`, and select it.

    #.
 Select :strong:`New Integration` to display the configuration options.

 #.
 By default, the name of the integration is :strong:`Amazon EventBridge`.
 Give your integration a unique and descriptive name.
 For information about the downstream use of this name, see :new-page-ref:`About naming your integrations <naming-note>`.
 #.
 In the :strong:`AWS Account Id` field, enter the ID of the AWS account that you want to send Observability Cloud alert notifications to.
 #.
 The :strong:`Event Source` field displays the name of the partner event source.
 This value has a one-to-one mapping with the name of the partner event bus you see in :ref:`amazoneventbridge2`.